tsutterley/pyTMD/doc/source/getting_started/Citations.md

 #### References
 This software is developed with the goal of supporting science applications for airborne and satellite altimetry.
+This work was supported by an appointment to the NASA Postdoctoral Program at NASA Goddard Space Flight Center, administered by Universities Space Research Association under contract with NASA.
 The programs included in this software have contributed most recently to the following work:

 T. C. Sutterley, T. Markus, T. A. Neumann, M. R. van den Broeke, J. M. van Wessem, and S. R. M. Ligtenberg, "Antarctic ice shelf thickness change from multimission lidar mapping", *The Cryosphere*,